Ghadames Air Transport

 Ghadames Air (IATA: NJ, ICAO:GMS) is a Libyan airline based at Mitiga International Airport.

+Transporting illegal migrants

+In July 2024, the commercial director of Ghadames Air was arrested by Libyan police.
+The airline was being accused of transporting hundreds of illegal migrants to Nicaragua, then these migrants head north to the USA.
+Earlier that year, the airlines had several Boeing 777-200 flights departed from Libya to Managua with about 400 passenger onboard.

 Destinations

-Ghadames Air, a rebranding of Ghadames Air transport, resumed flights in spring 2022, after a hiatus of several years.
+Ghadames Air, a rebranding of Ghadames Air Transport, resumed flights in spring 2022, after a hiatus of several years.

 It serves the following scheduled destinations: